 Contact hour: A unit of measure that represents an hour of scheduled instruction given to students.
-Also referred to as clock hour
+Also referred to as clock hour.

 Continuous basis (for program enrollment): A calendar system classification that is used by institutions that enroll students at any time during the academic year.
-For example, a cosmetology school or a word proce school might allow students to enroll and begin studies at various times, with no requirement that classes
+For example, a cosmetology school or a word processing school might allow students to enroll and begin studies at various times, with no requirement that classes begin on a certain date.

-Cooperative education program: A program that provides for alternate class attendance and employment in ousiness, industry, or government
+Cooperative education program: A program that provides for alternate class attendance and employment in business, industry, or government.

-Cooperative housing: College-owned, -operated, or -affiliated housing in which students share room and board expenses and participate in household chores to reduce living expenses
+Cooperative housing: College-owned, -operated, or -affiliated housing in which students share room and board expenses and participate in household chores to reduce living expenses.